kemichai/Him_ides/README.md

 ["Spatio-Temporal Evolution of Intermediate-Depth Seismicity Beneath the Himalayas: Implications for Metamorphism and Tectonics"](https://www.frontiersin.org/articles/10.3389/feart.2021.742700/full).

-In this work, we apply a state-of-the-art earthquake detection techniques, starting from continuous waveform data, to examine the intermediate-depth seismicity characteristics beneath the central Himalayas (southeastern Tibet).
+In this work, we apply state-of-the-art earthquake detection techniques, starting from continuous waveform data, to examine the intermediate-depth seismicity characteristics beneath the central Himalayas (southeastern Tibet).

 How to run the codes
 ------------